 This looks tempting in high-asset divorce cases.
 But unless you’re smarter than the average bear, it’s best to avoid such dubious tactics.

 Most likely, you’ll be found out.
 You may think you’re clever, but judges and experienced divorce lawyers have seen it all before.
 They’ll probably discover your deception and then you face serious consequences.

 4. Forgetting About Taxes

-There’s so much to consider as you end a marriage.
-It’s easy for things to fall through the cracks or pass unnoticed.
-One thing people often overlook until it’s too late is the tax burden in high asset divorce.
+There’s so much to consider as you end a marriage, it’s easy for things to fall through the cracks or pass unnoticed.
+One thing people often overlook until it’s too late is the tax burden in a high-asset divorce.

 5. Hiring the Wrong Lawyer

 The more complex the divorce, the more complicated the case.
-It’s usually in your best interest to hire an attorney, and that’s especially true in high asset divorce.
+It’s usually in your best interest to hire an attorney, and that’s especially true in a high-asset divorce.
 But many people hire the wrong lawyer.
 You may want the meanest, toughest representation you can find.
 In some cases, that’s the perfect fit, but not always.

 Consider the specific needs of your case rather than hiring someone spoiling for a legal fistfight.
 Find a professional with experience in your type of case.
 Do you have a number of properties or a business to protect?

 Look at what you have, consider what you want and need out of a settlement, and find a divorce attorney who understands those elements.
 Hire someone you can work with.
 That will likely prove more practical and effective than simply hiring a bulldog.

 Divorce leaves a lasting impression on your finances.
 What happens now can impact your status for years.
 The more you have to divide, the more complicated things become.